 Another reason arch support in shoes should be a priority is to lessen foot pain and typical ailments like blisters, foot swelling and inflammation, and more.
 When your feet are stable, you’re less likely to face any of these common foot problems.

 Think about it: Wearing spindly heels, too-tight shoes, or any of the other less-than-ideal typical women shoes we can all find in the women’s footwear aisle today, you’re doing the exact opposite of placing your feet in stable conditions.
 You’re not only hurting your feet but also potentially damaging the rest of your body.
 As high arches and flat feet can cause tibial stress fractures, it’s important to wear adequate footwear featuring arch support.

-Inadequate shoes is the reason you end up in excruciating pain, and sometimes with a foot covered in blisters, at the end of a night out spent on towering high heels for the night usually ends it with their feet aching.
-Making the switch to comfort sandals with arch support — or even bringing along a pair in your bag to change into later on in the night when the party is over, can work wonders.
+Inadequate shoes is the reason you end up in excruciating pain, and sometimes with a foot covered in blisters, at the end of a night out spent on towering high heels.
+Making the switch to comfortable and fashionable sandals with fantastic arch support, or at least bringing along a pair of adequate sandals in your bag to change into later on in the night when the party is over, can work wonders.
 Blisters begone!

-Speaking of inflammation, plantar fasciitis is a very common inflammation of the plantar fascia — or the thick band of tissue that runs across the bottom of your foot, connecting your heel to your toes.
+Speaking of inflammation, plantar fasciitis is a very common inflammation of the plantar fascia (the thick band of tissue that runs across the bottom of your foot), connecting your heel to your toes.
 It’s also sometimes referred to as “policeman’s heel.”

 Because our feet tend to tense up when raised, tension can build over time and cause inflammation in that particular tissue.
-And because the plantar fascia is crucial to stabilize the foot and provide support to arches, you can imagine just how much painful such an inflammation must be.
+Because the plantar fascia is crucial to stabilize the foot and provide support to arches, you can imagine just how painful plantar fasciitis must be!

 Therefore, pay attention to the warning signs.
-If you notice that your heel pain is worst in the morning, or when you stand after an extended period of sitting, it’s likely that you’ve got plantar fasciitis.
+If you notice that your heel pain is worst in the morning, or when you stand after an extended period of sitting, you’re most likely suffering from plantar fasciitis.
 While we’d suggest a visit to your doctor for a true diagnosis, you can read more about plantar fasciitis and supportive shoes here.

-Another fun thing to factor in when it comes to getting older!
-That’s why, to prevent arches from falling in the future — even if they’re perfectly fine now — let’s just say that comfortable sandals with arch support are exactly what the doctor ordered.
+Another fun thing to look forward to when it comes to getting older!
+That’s why, to prevent arches from falling in the future even if they’re perfectly fine now, let’s just say that comfortable sandals with arch support are exactly what a doctor would recommend you to wear.

-If you’re looking for some cute and stylish options when it comes to women’s sandals, we’d suggest first considering several factors, including the material of the shoe, the design and how it was constructed, and last but certainly not least, the style.
+If you’re looking for some cute and stylish options when it comes to women’s sandals with arch support, we’d suggest first considering several factors, including the type of material used to make the shoe, the design, how it was constructed, and last but certainly not least, the style.

-These factors will tell you whether or not they’ll give you that much-coveted support you need for walking around all day, and otherwise maintaining a healthy lifestyle.
+These criteria will tell you whether or not the sandals you’ve chosen will give you that much-coveted support you need for walking around all day, but also just maintaining a healthy lifestyle overall

-Now, orthopedic shoes can cost a pretty penny, and it makes sense, since they pretty much cover all the bases in regards to foot health.
+Now, orthopedic shoes can cost a pretty penny, and it makes sense, since they pretty much cover all the bases with regards to foot health.
 That’s why we’ve included a range of options, at different price points, to ensure you’ve got plenty of great arch support sandals to pick from.
-Check out some of our favorites, ahead.
+Check out some of our favorites below.

 Vionic Kirra Backstrap Sandal

 Not only do these orthopedic sandals come in a variety of totally on-trend prints, have a sophisticated leather upper design but they’re supportive and comfortable as well.
 Perfect for those suffering from plantar fasciitis, the Kirra Backstrap Sandal from Vionic features an adjustable elastic strap, rubber soles, AND it’s received the American Podiatric Medical Association seal of acceptance.
 This means they’ve officially been recognized by APMA podiatrists as beneficial to foot health What’s not to love?